mdmohsanul/Frontend/Js-Notes/09-Asynchronous_Js/01_Promises/promises.md

 A promise is an object respresenting the eventual completion(or failure) of an asynchronous operations and its resulting value.
 Promises provided a cleaner way to handle asynchronous operations as compared to callbacks.

-whenever we execute promise it returns an object which has to properties Promise:{
+whenever we execute promise it returns an object which has two properties Promise:{
-state:"pending", -> State tells us in which state our promise is result:undefined -> Result will store whatever data promise returned }
+PromiseState:"pending", -> State tells us in which state our promise is PromiseResult:undefined -> Result will store whatever data promise returned }
 Promises have three states: